jessicayanwang/jessicayanwang.github.io/_projects/mapping_the_stars.md

 In this project, I worked on developing a statistical model to accurately classify blue horizontal branch (BHB) stars, which can probe the halo out to large distances (~1 million light years!), using photometric data.
 Based on the classifications, we can develop a 3-D model of the stellar halo of our galaxy.

 Check out this story [here](https://www.utoronto.ca/news/mapping-stars-helping-youth-escape-poverty-student-researchers-break-new-ground)!
+Our paper is also coming out soon, stay tuned!